ZaryabRahman/Siamese-Network-for-One-Shot-Face-Verification/README.md

 This repository contains a comprehensive, highly-documented, and modular implementation of a Siamese Network in PyTorch for one-shot face verification.
 The project is designed to be a premier educational resource, demonstrating best practices in deep learning model development, from data handling to evaluation and inference.

-## 🌟 Key Features
+## Introduction

--   **State-of-the-Art Architecture**: Utilizes a **ResNet-18** backbone with transfer learning for powerful feature extraction.
--   **Advanced Loss Function**: Implements **Triplet Loss**, a powerful metric learning technique for creating a discriminative embedding space.
--   **Robust Evaluation**: Performs a strict, **subject-wise dataset split** to ensure the model is evaluated on unseen identities, simulating a true one-shot scenario.
--   **Comprehensive Metrics**: Calculates **Accuracy**, plots the **ROC curve**, and computes the **Area Under the Curve (AUC)** for a thorough performance analysis.
--   **Modular & Clean Code**: The entire project is broken down into logical modules (`config`, `dataset`, `model`, `trainer`, etc.) for maximum readability and maintainability.
--   **Experiment Tracking**: Integrated with **TensorBoard** for real-time visualization of training and validation loss.
--   **Ready-to-Use Inference**: Includes a simple command-line script (`inference.py`) to verify any two face images with the trained model.
+Our project is built around a powerful yet clean design.
+At its core, it leverages a **ResNet-18 backbone with transfer learning**, ensuring strong feature extraction without unnecessary complexity.
+To make the embeddings truly discriminative, we employ **Triplet Loss**, a well-established metric learning technique.
+For fair and realistic evaluation, the dataset is split **subject-wise**, meaning the model is tested on completely unseen identities—closely mirroring real-world one-shot scenarios.
+Performance isn’t judged lightly either; we report **Accuracy**, plot the **ROC curve**, and compute the **AUC score** for a complete picture of results.
+The codebase itself is modular and easy to follow, with clear divisions across configuration, dataset handling, modeling, and training.
+To keep track of experiments, the workflow is integrated with **TensorBoard**, offering real-time insights into training and validation loss.
+Finally, we’ve included a simple inference script, allowing anyone to quickly test the trained model on two face images and verify its predictions with ease.

-## 📂 Project Structure
+## Project Structure

 The repository is organized into distinct, well-commented modules:

 ```
 advanced-siamese-network/
 │
-├── data/                      # Directory for the AT&T Faces dataset
+├── data/                      # directory for the AT&T Faces dataset
-├── config.py                  # Centralized configuration for all hyperparameters
+├── config.py                  # centralized configuration for all hyperparameters
-├── dataset.py                 # Custom PyTorch Datasets for triplets (training) and pairs (eval)
+├── dataset.py                 # custom PyTorch Datasets for triplets (training) and pairs (eval)
-├── model.py                   # The SiameseResNet model architecture
+├── model.py                   # the SiameseResNet model architecture
-├── loss.py                    # Implementation of the Triplet Loss function
+├── loss.py                    # implementation of the Triplet Loss function
-├── trainer.py                 # The ModelTrainer class for handling training/validation loops
+├── trainer.py                 # the ModelTrainer class for handling training/validation loops
-├── evaluator.py               # The ModelEvaluator class for computing accuracy, ROC, and AUC
+├── evaluator.py               # the ModelEvaluator class for computing accuracy, ROC, and AUC
-├── visualize.py               # Functions for plotting loss history and ROC curves
+├── visualize.py               # functions for plotting loss history and ROC curves
-├── main.py                    # The main script to run the entire training and evaluation pipeline
+├── main.py                    # the main script to run the entire training and evaluation pipeline
-├── inference.py               # A standalone script for running inference on new images
+├── inference.py               # a standalone script for running inference on new images
-├── requirements.txt           # All Python package dependencies
+├── requirements.txt           # all Python package dependencies
-└── README.md                  # This documentation file
+└── README.md                  # this documentation file
 ```

 ## 🚀 Getting Started